NikolaiB/budgeting-app/README.md

 -
 The Smoke scope has to include the most important base functionality and be applied for:

-- Adding a new item.
+- Add a new item.
-- Updating an item.
+- Update an item.
 - Cancel an update.
 - Delete the item (for positive Working balance)
 - Delete the item (for negative Working balance)